elclar25/Latin-101/mastery2.md

 7. for many hours - multas horas
 8. by her sons - ab filiis euis
 9. to her and to her sons - sibi et filiis suis
-10. that night - illius nox ❌
+10. that night - illa nocte ❌